ProvableHQ/welcome/documentation/leo/11_basic_bank.md

 This program implements a bank that issues tokens to users and allows users to deposit tokens to accrue simple interest on their deposits.

 ### User Flow

 1. The bank issues users tokens via the `issue` function.
 2. A user deposits tokens via the `deposit` function.
 3. Upon a user's request to withdraw, the bank calculates the appropriate amount of compound interest and pays the user the principal and interest via the `withdraw` function.

-Note that the program can be easily extended to include addition features such as a `transfer` function, which would allow users to transfer tokens to other users.
+Note that the program can be easily extended to include additional features such as a `transfer` function, which would allow users to transfer tokens to other users.

 ## Bugs

 You may have already guessed that this program has a few bugs.
 We list some of them below:

 - `withdraw` can only be invoked by the bank.
 A malicious bank could lock users' tokens by not invoking `withdraw`.
 - `withdraw` fails if the sum of the interest and principal is greater than the user's balance.
-- User's can increase their principal by depositing tokens multiple times, including immediately before withdrawl.
+- Users can increase their principal by depositing tokens multiple times, including immediately before withdrawl.
 - Integer division rounds down; if the calculated interest is too small, then it will be rounded down to zero.

 Can you find any others?

 ## Language Features and Concepts

 - `record` declarations
 - `assert_eq`
 - core functions, e.g. `BHP256::hash`